FirelyTeam/firely-docs/vonk/plugins/plugins_order.rst

 Handlers and pre- and posthandlers
 ----------------------------------

-In Vonk you can define different types of middleware:
+In Firely Server you can define different types of middleware:

 * Handler - acts on requests of a certain type, provides the response to it and ends the pipeline.
 * Prehandler - acts on requests of certain type(s), may modify the request and sends the request further down the pipeline.